 When storing the chicken, make sure to completely cover your fried chicken to avoid freezer burn, which destroys the dish’s original flavor.
 Seal your chicken in an airtight container, wrap it in foil or reusable food wraps, or store it in a freezer bag.
 Depending on when you plan to reheat the chicken, you can either refrigerate or freeze it after being prepared.

 Refrigerating the delicious fried chicken is the best way to keep it safe to eat in the following days.
-The frosting is another option if you want to store them for a more extended period, like months.
+Freezing is another option if you want to store them for a more extended period, like months.

 |Counter||Up to 2 hours|